node-girls/node-workshop/README.md

 ### Structure of the workshop

-You will be working on this project with your team.
-Your mentor will be with you to help you out and answer any questions.
+You will be working on this project in pairs.
+Your mentors will be available to help you out and answer any questions.
+Remember the 20/20/20 rule if you get stuck!

-**First, fork this repository and clone onto your own machine**
+**First, clone this repository onto your own machine**

 The project has been split into steps, which are documented in separate files here on the master branch.
 Each step builds progressively on top of the previous step.
-Just follow the instructions and commit the changes as prompted at the end of each step.
-Have fun!

 ### Keywords and jargon